EmbeddedSystemClass/New-GPS-Additions/crazyflie-clients-python-develop-2016.05.12-changes/README.md

 rate parsed from either NMEA or binary messages output by the receiver.
-In addition, the onboard magnetometer is utilized to provide direction orientation, with tilt-compensation to the earth's horizontal magnetic field, and combined with a manual input for the local magnetic inclination, the direction of the crazyflie canbe referenced to the geographic north pole and the latitude/longitude reference system.
+In addition, the onboard magnetometer is utilized to provide direction orientation, with tilt-compensation to the earth's horizontal magnetic field, and combined with a manual input for the local magnetic inclination, so that the direction of the crazyflie can be referenced to the geographic north pole and the latitude/longitude reference system.

 The current software code commit is prior to resolving integration compatibility with what